Trae Review: Free AI IDE, 4 Plans from $3/mo (2026)

 What is Trae AI and what does it do?

 Trae (The Real AI Engineer) is an AI-native code editor released by ByteDance in January 2025, built as a fork of Visual Studio Code.
-It provides AI-assisted code completion, inline chat for explaining and fixing code, and Builder Mode, an autonomous agent that scaffolds full-stack projects from a natural-language description.
-It supports Claude Sonnet 4, GPT-4o, DeepSeek R1, and Gemini 2.5 Pro as selectable AI backends.
+It provides AI-assisted code completion, inline chat, and SOLO Mode: an autonomous agent that scaffolds full-stack projects from a natural-language description.
+It supports Claude 3.7 Sonnet, GPT-4.1, Gemini 2.5 Pro, and DeepSeek as selectable backends, all accessible without managing API keys.
+Trae Agent, the open-source CLI companion, reached #1 on SWE-bench Verified in June 2025 with a 75.2% score.

 What are the main features of Trae?